 In this article, the use of Latin for the container gardener has been discussed.
 Latin will not only tell you about the growing habits of the plants but will also minimize errors caused by the common name misuse.
 Most common names cross many genii, which can cause confusion and this is why Latin is very important.

-Get the Latin right and you will get the right plant, get it wrong and do not surprise if you end up with a different species altogether.
+Get the Latin right and you will get the right plant, get it wrong and do not be surprised if you end up with a different species altogether.

 If you have a question or comment you wish to make, please do so below in the usual place.